Opposition questions India gov't on doubling vaccine dosing gap | Health

 Congress leaders, including former party president Rahul Gandhi, said the government was trying to cover up a vaccine shortage.
 "India needs quick & complete vaccination," Gandhi said in a tweet.

-The AstraZeneca shot accounts for nearly 90% of the 257.5 million vaccine doses administered in India, where some states have curtailed vaccination programmes over supply constraints.
-The government said that the gap was increased based on scientific evidence and that the issue had been discussed in detail by members of NTAGI as well as its working group on COVID-19.
+The AstraZeneca shot, made domestically and branded COVISHIELD, accounts for nearly 90% of the 259 million vaccine doses administered in India, where some states have curtailed vaccination programmes over supply constraints.
+The government said the NTAGI's working group on May 10 initially recommended increasing the dosing interval to 12-16 weeks, a proposal that was subsequently taken up by a larger NTAGI committee on May 13.

 "It's unfortunate that such an important issue is being politicised!" he said in a tweet.